-- Keep dressing in place, you may shower directly over clear plastic. - Sutures are all underneath the skin and will dissolve on their own. - Ice or cold flow systems encouraged for the first week at a minimum: should be used 3-4 times per day. - Sling should be in place when not performing exercises. - May start active scapular mobility exercises-Must keep the shoulder musculature relaxed. - Initiate exercise program 3 times per day during first two weeks:
+- May remove dressing and shower postop day # 3. - Sutures are all underneath the skin and will dissolve on their own. - Ice or cold flow systems encouraged for the first week at a minimum: should be used 3-4 times per day. - Sling should be in place when not performing exercises. - May start active scapular mobility exercises at 3 to 4 weeks Must keep the shoulder musculature relaxed. - Avoid all active and active assistive exercises until cleared by the surgeon.
+This includes pulley exercises, wand and supine assisted exercises. - Initiate exercise program 3 times per day: